 Too often, when a company’s culture excludes other perspectives, that shows in their marketing efforts.
 Campaigns can become awkward, even overtly offensive when you try to sell without awareness of different customers’ unique challenges.

 Yet when you know how to ask the right questions, you can come up with the answers your customers need.
 And when you provide those answers, you earn the right to explain what your business can do for them.

 Transform your culture, and you’ll transform your marketing.
 Here’s how.

-- Opening your company to employees with diverse ideas and demographics
+- Open your company up to employees with diverse ideas and demographics.

 Transform Your Hiring Culture